awsdocs/aws-systems-manager-user-guide/doc_source/automation-cwe-target.md

 1. Expand **Configure automation parameter\(s\)**, and either keep the default parameter values \(if available\) or enter your own values\.
 **Note**
 Required parameters have an asterisk \(\*\) next to the parameter name\.
 To create a target, you must specify a value for each required parameter\.
-If you don't, the system creates the rule, but it won't execute\.
+If you don't, the system creates the rule, but it won't run\.

 1. In the permissions section, choose an option\.
 CloudWatch uses the role to start the Automation workflow\.